RogueArt/ipoduino-notes-converter/README.md

 # To-do
 - Optimizing code output to take less space
-- Output value as array rather than function calls
+- Output value as array of notes (CSV) rather than function calls